 Deploy a Zola site

 is a fast static site generator in a single binary with everything built-in.
 In this guide, you'll create a new Zola application and deploy it using Cloudflare Pages.
-We'll be using the
+You will use the

 zola CLI to create a new Zola site.